 Don Schimmel is an award winning Professional Photographer.
-He has photographed all over the United States of America, Hawaii and abroad; including Countries: Canada, Mexico, England, Greece, Austria, Italy, Holland, France, Switzerland, and Alaska.
+He has photographed all over the United States of America, including Hawaii and Alaska; abroad; including Canada, Mexico, England, Greece, Austria, Italy, Holland, France, Switzerland, Kenya, Tanzania and Zimbabwe.

 Don Schimmel - Fine Art Photo-Waterfront Hilton, Huntington Beach, CA